ironirc/Pharo-Oracle-Call-Interface/README.md

   load.
 ```

-You have to make sure that the Pharo VM can access/load the necessary native library for your platform.
+You have to make sure that the Pharo VM can access/load
+the necessary native library for your client side OS platform.
 The easiest way to get started is using [Oracle Instant Client](https://www.oracle.com/database/technologies/instant-client.html)
 and an [Oracle Cloud](https://cloud.oracle.com) account.
+You also have to set up and configure access, contact your DBA for help.

 ## Status